alexmirrington/javascript-learning/notes.md

 console.log(person.getFullName())
 ```
 **ES6**
-Does the same thing under the hood, but is nicer to look at.
+Does the same thing under the hood, but is nicer to write and maintain.
 ```Javascript
 // This is the same as above, but in a class.
 // Constructor function